RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 ⚠️  &nbsp;It can take some time for Roadie to refresh the list of teams from GitHub teams once the discovery location is added.
 If you do not see admin functions immediately, please wait a few minutes and try again.

+## Using Azure AD

+Follow the [steps laid out here](https://roadie.io/docs/integrations/ms-graph-org-provider/) to configure the AzureAD integration for Roadie.

+Then create a team called `roadie-backstage-admin` in AzureAD.
+This is a special name and must be an exact match.
+Add any admin users you want to this group and make sure it can be discovered by your AzureAD discovery settings.

+Once it is imported by the integration, you should immediately see non-admins being prevented from accessing settings pages.

+## Using Okta

+Follow the [steps laid out here](https://roadie.io/docs/integrations/okta/) to configure the Okta integration for Roadie.

+Then create a team called `roadie-backstage-admin` in Okta.
+This is a special name and must be an exact match.
+Add any admin users you want to this group and make sure it is loaded into the catalog.

+Once it is imported by the Okta plugin, you should immediately see non-admins being prevented from accessing settings pages.

-## Manual admin group configuration with group entities (advanced alternative)
+## Manual group configuration

-In case you don't want to install the GitHub app or don't want to manage teams via you can also manually add groups into your Roadie instance.
+In case you don't want to manage admin access via a third party service, you can also manually add groups into your Roadie instance.

 1. Make a note of the user entity that is assigned to you on the account page of users.
 You can find this information from `https://<your-tenant>.roadie.so/Account`.
    * In case you have not logged into GitHub, this is usually the first part of your email address before the `@` symbol.